Whale-Yu/Whale-Yu/README.md

 #### 🐟Self-introduction

 - At present, I am a sophomore junior college student in Jinhua Vocational and Technical College, majoring in the application of artificial intelligence technology.
 - I joined the college's software development studio in the direction of artificial intelligence.
-I learned the basics of artificial intelligence independently in my freshman year.
+- I learned the basics of artificial intelligence independently in my freshman year.[click me 📕](https://docs.qq.com/sheet/DSkRobnVTUGFXYnlq?tab=BB08J2)
-- Participated in the project development of the studio in the sophomore year and participated in various discipline competitions.
+- I participated in the project development of the studio and participated in various discipline competitions in the sophomore year.
 - And working for teachers for free.
 I'm free labor.😢
-- Now,The most important goal at this stage is to successfully upgrade to the university for further study.
+- Now,The most important goal is to successfully upgrade to the university for further study.

 #### ✍Personal experience